 Improved health (mental & physical)

-There is a large body of research that shows the above benefits and more when we take a vacation.
+There is a large body of research that shows the above benefits of a vacation.

 Step 1 – I scheduled a week of vacation – a staycation.
 I have had several staycations at my own home as well as at the home of family members over the past few years.
 Sometimes they have felt like a vacation and other times not really.